 If you are at Uttarayani Fair, you will get insights into their lifestyle and one of the major things is to explore the local shops at fair.
 Different household and handicraft items are sold here.
 Some of them are casks, bamboo items, baskets, copper pots and many more.

 This ancient temple is one of the most popular temples in Uttarakhand.
 Every year the temple witnesses a huge number of Hindu pilgrimages to seek the blessings from Lord Shiva.
 It is situated at the confluence of Sarayu and Gomati rivers.
 The architectural marvel can be seen in the beautiful temple which is designed in basic North-Indian Nagar architecture.
 During the Shivaratri, the temple looks more enthusiastic and cheerful.

 By Air.
 The nearest airport is the Pantnagar Airport which is located in the Kumaon Region.
 From there you will either have to catch a taxi or get some other means of transportation to reach your destination.

 By Rail.
-The Uttarakhand railways department is maintaining 16 big and small railway stations alike which connect Uttarakhand with major cities such as Lucknow, Delhi, Kolkata, Pantnagar etc. All of these acts as contributing factors in making the whole travelling experience much easier and more joyful.
+The Uttarakhand railways department is maintaining 16 big and small railway stations alike which connect Uttarakhand with major cities such as Lucknow, Delhi, Kolkata, Pantnagar, etc. All of these acts as contributing factors in making the whole traveling experience much easier and more joyful.

 Leave a Reply: